Mo Salah: Why the AFCON will define the Egypt and Liverpool forward's legacy across Africa

 Whether they are able to stack up against the likes of Morocco, Ivory Coast, Senegal and Nigeria who are among the favourites, will remain to be seen.

-The hopes of the nation will rest on Salah as they begin their campaign against Zimbabwe in Group B. And so will Salah's own hopes of being crowned Africa's finest.
+The hopes of the nation will rest on Salah.
+And so will Salah's own hopes of being crowned Africa's finest.